 Acceptance at its fundamental level is a recognition that past experiences and feelings of attachment are driving a child’s behavior, not attitude, laziness, or willfulness.

 It is not a matter of a child trying harder but learning how to trust others and ultimately themselves.
 Our students need to see themselves as always doing their best in that moment in time.

-At Lake House Academy we define “safety” as not just physical safety, but rather a child’s “felt” sense of safety.
-Being safe is not the same as feeling safe.
-A felt sense of safety in relationships is required for a child’s entire neurobiology to be regulated.
+At Lake House Academy we define “safety” as not just physical safety, but rather a child’s experience of being safe.
+Being safe is not the same as experiencing safety.
+Having experiences of safety in relationships is required for a child’s entire neurobiology to be regulated.

 One way to understand this concept is to think of a car without any brakes.
 Often girls experiencing issues with relationship or emotional dysregulation feel like they are emotionally going 100 miles an hour, without a way to apply the brakes.
 Their nervous system is in constant overdrive.

-A child who is living without “brakes” or a felt sense of safety will react to any stimuli, as a perceived threat, and respond with one of three primal reactions-- fight, flight, or freeze.
+A child who is living without “brakes” or lack of experiences of safety will react to any stimuli, as a perceived threat, and respond with one of three primal reactions-- fight, flight, or freeze.

 By establishing both physical and emotional safety, we help ‘pump the breaks’ for our students at Lake House Academy.
 We do this through predictability and stability, setting limits and healthy boundaries, proximity and through unconditional acceptance and care-giving.
-These strategies help them feel safe and their nervous systems calm down.
+These strategies help them feel and experience safety and allow their nervous systems to calm down.